THE DIFFERENCE

 Jayme Scarfo

-I review and shape clinical content so it holds up to scrutiny and still sounds like a human wrote it.
+I review and shape clinical content so it's built to withstand clinical scrutiny, and still sounds like a human wrote it.
 My work helps teams improve accuracy, reduce risk, build trust, and make sensitive content easier to engage with.

 ABOUT